RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 #API Enabled = '0'
 ## REQUIRES
 For each requires in order of appearence:
 A use of Start_API with #instance(requires, taken_constant).
-Msg40.1 or a new if completion 'E’.
+Msg40.1 or a new if completion 'E'.
 Add Provides to an ordered collection.
 Not cyclic because .LIST can be defined without defining REQUIRES but a fairly profound forward reference.
 ## CLASS